How to get started with UEVR Easy Injector

 Download latest UEVR Easy Injector release

-6. UEVR Easy Injector - Games page
+6. UEVR Easy Injector - Library page

-When you start UEVR Easy Injector, you’ll see a list of installed Unreal Engine Steam games that might work, along with a switcher for the OpenXR runtime.
-But what is OpenXR?
+When you start UEVR Easy Injector, you’ll see a list of installed Unreal Engine Steam/GOG/Xbox/Epic games that might work.
+Simply click a game to start.

 There are two protocol standards for transferring VR graphics data: OpenVR and OpenXR.
 OpenVR is the older standard, used by some older headsets and initially by SteamVR.